galidor/Person-reID-Autoencoder/README.md

 >> cuhk03.mat
 >> README.md
 >> cuhk03_new_protocol_config_labeled.mat
 After prepairing the folder in such a manner, run the train_model_ResNet50.py program as follows:
-'python train_model_ResNet50.py --data_path /your/data/path --preprocess_dataset'
+`python train_model_ResNet50.py --data_path /your/data/path --preprocess_dataset`